As an Amazon seller, it’s a competitive market out there.

 Conclusion – Who wins in the Jungle Scout vs Keepa showdown?

-First things first, let me say that over the years I have been a huge advocate of both pieces of software and used them extensively.
+First things first, let me say that I have been a massive advocate of both pieces of software and used them extensively over the years.

 So it’s fair to say I have a lot of time for them both…